 go

-exit - Again go to SQL Server Configuration Manager.
-Right click on MS SQL server and select Properties.
-In the Properties window, select tab Startup Parameters.
-From the startup Parameter list, select -m; from the list and click on Remove button.
+8. Again, go to SQL Server Configuration Manager.
+Right-click on the MS SQL server and select Properties.
+In the Properties window, select the tab Startup Parameters.
+From the startup Parameter list, select -m; from the list and click on the Remove button.

-- Click on Apply button, you will be asked to restart MS SQL service, Click OK to close the popup window and click on OK to close the properties tab.
+9. Click on Apply button; you will be asked to restart MS SQL service; click OK to close the popup window and click on OK to close the properties tab.

-- We need to restart the MS SQL service again.
+10. We need to restart the MS SQL service again.
 Follow step #6 to restart the MS SQL service.
-Now you can login to SQL Server Management Studio using the new password AccuWebHosting.
+Now you can log in to SQL Server Management Studio using the new password AccuWebHosting.